 This means that we should select whole and natural foods like vegetables and fruits which most of us are not getting enough.
 The Centers for Disease Control and Prevention reports that there are 76% Americans do not get sufficient fruits every day and a hooting 87% of Americans are not eating the recommended amount of vegetables.

 When we eat more vegetables and fruits, it helps in reducing risks for several chronic illnesses like type 2 diabetes, high blood pressure, obesity, and some cancers.
 The fiber content in whole produce helps in collecting good bacteria in our stomach called microbiome which is good because it lowers risks for autoimmune illnesses, combats pathogens, infections, and even improve our mood.

 Choose whole grains over refined foods.

 There are times when you feel you need a hearty slice of avocado toast or a bowl of pasta.
 Always remember never to be cheated with labels that contain “whole grains” by looking deeper into its ingredients.
-Whole grains must always be the first ingredient and the ingredient list should be short and recognizable with minimal added sugar (if needed).
+Whole grains must still be the first ingredient, and the ingredient list should be short and recognizable with minimal added sugar (if needed).